 - Issue SDG Exploration Each student will identify a specific Sustainable Development Goal relevant to their personal interests, then explore what elements of that goal will be focused upon for the project in a specified geographic context. - Issue Scope & Importance For the issue in focus, each student will identify a minimum of 5 academic articles that describe your selected issue and provide an annotated bibliography for those articles.
-Additional supporting articles (popular or academic) should be utilized to present a comprehensive understanding (scope and importance) of your issue in the selected context. - Issue System For the selected global issue, each student will illustrate the connected systems.
-Stakeholder description for the Issue Brief. - Issue Brief Paper A 5-7 page research paper with proper academic citations provides depth of context for the selected global issue. - Issue Infographics Each student will create an infographic for their global issue.
+Additional supporting articles (popular or academic)

+- should be utilized to present a comprehensive understanding (scope and importance) of your issue in the selected context in written form as a strong draft of this section. - Issue System For the selected global issue, each student will illustrate the connected systems.
+Additionally, the Issue Brief written stakeholder description is submitted. - Issue Brief A 5-7 page designed research brief with academic citations provides depth of context for the selected global issue. - Issue Infographic Each student will create an infographic poster for their global issue. - Gators for Global Goals Showcase Students are expected to participate in the Fall Gators for Global Goals Showcase, which engages attendees through your Issue Infographic Poster.